A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Preferred Specimen

-1 mL whole blood collected in an EDTA (lavender-top) or ACD (yellow-top) tube or
+1 mL whole blood collected in an EDTA (lavender-top) tube or

-1 mL CSF, collected in a sterile, plastic, leak-proof container or
+1 mL CSF collected in a sterile plastic leak-proof container

-1 mL bronchial wash/brush collected in a sterile, plastic, leak-proof container
+1 mL CSF collected in a sterile plastic leak-proof container

 Minimum Volume